Project KinTrans Hands Can Talk uses AI to learn and process the body movements of sign language.

 KinTrans won a grant for 2018 to support projects like the image above at Texas School for the Deaf.
 The grant enabled us to hire interns to build part of our ASL 3D dictionaries & conduct a Deaf user experience survey.
 Other sign languages were also recorded as part of the grant.

 Today, KinTrans Hands Can Talk 3D database project is being modeled for greater scalability to digitize the movements of global sign languages.

 Mohamed Elwazer, Founder/CTO

 Mohamed Elwazer, from Cairo, Egypt, system architect for linedanceAI's human movement analysis platform.
 Computer systems engineer focused in machine-learning & image processing coupled with over 10 years of technical & leadership entrepreneurial experience.

 We believe human movement is the next data frontier.
-Like those cognitive services that have come before such as voice, image, and object recognition, NOW human movement allows even greater depth into data analytics.
+Like those cognitive services that have come before such as voice, image, and object recognition, NOW human movement allows even greater depth into video analytics.

 Catherine Bentley, Co-founder/Biz Dev

 Catherine Bentley, from Dallas, Texas, manages partnerships, new business & operations for linedanceAI.
 A seasoned business consultant in human resources, strategy and innovation for businesses and governmental entities in the US and Middle East.

 Human centered design meets machine-learning: